LiquidSmokeX64/coffee/coffeelinux-archiso/README.md

 Features:

-Custom CLI apps to do many common tasks.
+Coffee Manager app to do many common tasks.
-1. Pacman Switcher : For switching pacman repos fast and easily.
-2. Coffee Manager : For various updates and App management.
+1. System and Distro specific updates.
+2. Application Management (Add/Remove apps)
+3. System Info (fastfetch)
-3. Coffee Iso Maker : For creating CoffeeLinux Iso files easily.
+4. Coffee Iso Maker (for making CoffeeLinux Isos easily)
+5. Pacman Switcher (for switching to/from Beta system update channels)
+6. Steam Library Fixer (for fixing steam library links on secondary NTFS drives)

 Custom made self updating service: Stay up to date with no user interaction.
 Runs on boot by default.